HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Screen: Main
 [screen-main]: #screen-main

-After a user ops-in the *Nano Contract* feature and the wallet loading completes, the Main screen displays the **Token List** component.
+After a user be allowed to use the *Nano Contract* feature and the wallet loading completes, the Main screen displays the **Token List** component.
 Additionally, a user can choose to view the **Nano Contract List** component through a clearly marked option.

 Each list component offers a registration option:
 - "Register Token"
 - "Register Nano Contract"

-Selecting "Register Nano Contract" option navigates the user to the **Nano Contract Registration** screen.
+Selecting "Register Nano Contract" option navigates the user to the **[Nano Contract Registration](#screen-nano-contract-registration)** screen.

 ##### Design Bill
 - **Placement**: